ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 * EEPROM:
  Is EEPROM the same as flash?
 (EEPROM write bytes more power, flash sector) SPI flash erase byte is 0xff?
 Can only set by sectors?

+  Flase erase sets cells to certain value, possible 0xFF.
+  Sectors and pages are what divided into and can erase together

 Flash Layout: